Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 sacrococcygeal

-joint disease exactly
+joint disease for sure

 the same as arthrosis of the lumbosacral